zereddiamond/SU19-WLANSec-Lab2-WEP/README.md

 ### 2. Manual Encryption of WEP

-Using the script [`manual-decryption.py`](./files/manual-decryption.py) as a guide, create a new script `manual-encryption.py` capable of encrypting a message, save it in a pcap file and send it.
+Using the script [`manual-decryption.py`](./files/manual-decryption.py) as a guide, create a new script `manual-encryption.py` capable of encrypting a message and saving it to a pcap file so that it could be sent to an AP our a receiving STA.

+So, basically, you will need to:

+1. Create your message
+2. Calculate the Integrity Control (ICV)
-So, you will need to create your message, calculate the Integrity Control (ICV), and encrypt it (see the theory slides for details).
+3. Encrypt the message (see the [`manual-decryption.py`](./files/manual-decryption.py) script and the theory slides for details)
+4. Save the message to a pcap

 ### Some Details to Make your Life Easier:

-- You may use the same original arp frame as "Template" for your forged frame (actually... it this way!).
-You will need to update the data field (`wepdata`) and the integrity control field (`icv`).
+- __THIS IS STRONGLY RECOMMENDED__: You may use the same original arp frame as "template" for your forged frame.
+Consider it an "empty" shell that you can fill up with your own data.
+The advantage is that this "shell" already has many parameters configured that would otherwise be hard to configure manually.
+You will need (at least) to update the data field (`wepdata`) and the integrity control field (`icv`).
+Optionally, you coud change the MAC adresses and other fields, but it is not required for this exercise.
-- The field `wepdata` accepts data in text format.
+- The field `wepdata` accepts data in __text__ format.
-- The field `icv` accepts data in « long » format.
+- The field `icv` is a long int.
-- You may guide yourself using the original script for the different format conversions that might be necessary.
+- Use the original script as a guide for the different format conversions that might be necessary.
+Take into account that you may have to do some of them in reverse.
-- You can export your new frame in pcap format using Scapy et then, import it in Wireshark.
+- Export your new frame in pcap format using Scapy and then, read it in Wireshark.
 If Wireshark is capable of decrypting your forged frame, then you did a good job!
-- Format conversion will be your nightmare.
-If your script doesn't work (wireshark does not decrypt your frame), it will most probably be because of the way you calculated or you encoded the ICV.
-Typical problems are the endianness and the format.
-Try to understand what the original script does and remember that you will need to Keep trying...
+- Format conversion will be your __nightmare__.
+If your script doesn't work (Wireshark does not decrypt your frame), it will most probably be because of the way you calculated or you encoded the ICV.
+Typical problems are the __endianness__ and the __format__.
+Try to understand what the original script does.

 ### 3. Fragmentation (Bonus assignment)